GhanaNauticalnfo/GhanaWeb/README.md

 logic (web, services and data access) is maintained in the [Enav-Services](https://github.com/maritime-web/Enav-Services) Github project.
 Most of it is developed as Java code and included in the war-file produced by this project as .jar artifacts.

-Only a subset of the services defined in the Enav-Services repository is included in GhanaWeb namely
+Only a subset of the services defined in the Enav-Services repository is included in Ghananautical namely
 * common
 * msi (integration with the Niord NW/NM service)
 * service-registry (integration with the MCP service registry)
-* user (user related services which may be needed should GhanaWeb wish to integrate with services requiring a known user)
+* user (user related services which may be needed should Ghananautical wish to integrate with services requiring a known user)

 ## Building ##